Early Childhood @ MCC Frequently Asked Questions

 We are an economically integrated school that welcomes families from various socio-economic backgrounds.
 We incorporate Early Head Start, Head Start, Universal Pre-Kindergarten (3K + UPK), and tuition funding to serve families across the Lower East Side.

-Half of our Infants, Toddlers and 2s seats are funded by tuition, and half are funded by Early Head Start (free of charge for eligible families).
-Visit mannycantor.org/tuition for 2024-25 tuition rates.
+Half of our Infants, Toddlers, and Twos seats are funded by tuition, and half are funded by Early Head Start (free of charge for eligible families).
+Visit here for 2025-26 tuition rates.
+Rates for the 2026-27 school year will be updated later this fall; we expect them to be very similar to this year’s rates.

-Seats for 3 and 4 year olds are funded by the Department of Education and Head Start, and are free of charge for all enrolled families.
+Seats for 3 and 4-year-olds are funded by New York City Public Schools and Head Start, and are free of charge for all enrolled families.

-Early Head Start funding allows us to serve eligible families with children under age of 3 and expecting families; Head Start funding allows to serve eligible families with children 3 – 4 years of age.
+Early Head Start funding allows us to serve eligible families with children under the age of 3 and expecting families; Head Start funding allows us to serve eligible families with children 3-4 years of age.

 Your family may qualify for Early Head Start/Head Start if at least one of these categories applies to you: